justjulez420/Videvo-Sound-Downloader/README.md

 # Videvo-Sound-Downloader
-Simple bash script to download sound effects from videvo.net without the need to create a account.
+Simple bash script to download sound effects and music from videvo.net without the need to create a account.

 # Usage
 simply execute the script with "./videvo-downlaoder.sh", followed by the link you want to download